leapt/core-bundle/docs/data_lists/field/label_field.md

         ])
         ->getDatalist();
 ```

-As shown before, you can either use use string, BackedEnum or boolean type as entry.
+As shown above, you can either use scalars or BackedEnums.

 !!! info "Options"